circleci/circle-env/README.md

 ### Hosting Files

-When you want to upload files for your scripts, CircleCI AWS S3 bucket is the best place for the performance.
-Please let us know and we will upload files for you.
+CircleCI AWS S3 bucket is the best place to host files that need to be downloaded in your scripts.
+Please create a Github issue if you have files to upload.

 ### Test (manually)